Ronni Chasen: Death

 Chasen was shot in Beverly Hills on November 16, 2010, at approximately 12:28 a.m.
 PST, as she was driving home from the Hollywood premiere of the film Burlesque.

-Neighbors near the intersection of Whittier Drive and Sunset Boulevard in the city of Beverly Hills originally reported hearing gunshots in front of their homes, but more calls came into the 911 call center a few moments later stating that a late model, black Mercedes-Benz had run a curb, then hit and toppled a concrete street light.
+Neighbors near the intersection of Whittier Drive and Sunset Boulevard in the city of Beverly Hills, California originally reported hearing gunshots in front of their homes, but more calls came into the 911 call center a few moments later stating that a late model, black Mercedes-Benz had run a curb, then hit and toppled a concrete street light.
 When police arrived, they found Chasen slumped in the driver's seat, the steering wheel airbag inflated, with blood emanating from her nose and chest area, in and out of consciousness with the front passenger side window shattered.
 Chasen was pronounced dead at Cedars-Sinai Medical Center.

 Chasen was buried at Hillside Memorial Park Cemetery in Culver City, California.
 She was the sister of film director Larry Cohen, who died in 2019.

 Investigation

 Beverly Hills Police Department sources stated that Chasen received three gunshot wounds to the chest and one to the back, causing her to lose control of the vehicle just after turning from Sunset Boulevard onto Whittier Drive.
 Police surmised that Chasen's killer was an expert marksman and likely shot her from an SUV or truck that pulled alongside her car.
 A leaked coroner's report noted that hollow-point bullets might have been used by the gunman.

-On December 1, 2010 the Los Angeles Times reported that a man believed to be involved with Chasen's murder committed suicide after being confronted by police at the Harvey Apartments on Santa Monica Boulevard in East Hollywood and that the suspect in Ronni Chasen's slaying had been under police surveillance before he killed himself.
+On December 1, 2010, the Los Angeles Times reported that a man believed to be involved with Chasen's murder committed suicide after being confronted by police at the Harvey Apartments on Santa Monica Boulevard in East Hollywood, Los Angeles and that the suspect in Ronni Chasen's slaying had been under police surveillance before he killed himself.
 The Los Angeles Times reported the man, a convicted felon named Harold Martin Smith, was approached by police in the apartment lobby, at which point he pulled out a pistol and shot himself in the head.
-On December 6, 2010 it was reported that the man was no longer considered a person of interest in the murder.
-However, on December 8, 2010 the Beverly Hills Police Department declared its preliminary conclusion that Chasen's murder had been a random act of violence, a robbery attempt turned violent.
+On December 6, 2010, it was reported that the man was no longer considered a person of interest in the murder.
+However, on December 8, 2010, the Beverly Hills Police Department declared its preliminary conclusion that Chasen's murder had been a random act of violence, a robbery attempt turned violent.
 According to the police, the gun the suspect used to kill himself was the same one used to murder Chasen.
 Police said they believed the man acted alone and it was in no way connected with road rage – an operating theory the previous week.
 An anonymous tip through America's Most Wanted stated that the suspect began bragging to neighbors that he shot Chasen and got $10,000 for it, but the final police report stated that the killing was a failed robbery.